simplon-lerouxDunvael/Brief_10/Plans_et_demarches/Action_plan_w_usefull_commands.md

 <div id='top'/>

-# Integrating DevSecOps testing tools to Azure DevOps Pipeline
+# Integrating supervision tools to check and analyse the metrics of a webapp

 ## Summary